 Do you want to learn how to make a layer cake?
 This simple gluten free lemon layer cake recipe uses a boosted box mix for the best flavor!

-I love tweaking box mix recipes.
+I love tweaking box mix recipes like this Gluten Free Lemon Layer Cake recipe.
 It’s a great way for beginning bakers to get their hands wet with cake making with less risk of failure.

 Gluten Free Lemon Layer Cake